 Different types of legal vehicles may be used for the establishment of a non-retail fund and, in general, the fund type will govern the choice of vehicle.
 In this context, and from a Swedish perspective, non-retail funds comprise alternative investment funds (AIFs).
-Owing to certain investment restrictions, a Swedish hedge fund may only be formed as a special fund intended for the public (ie, retail investors), and therefore of an open-ended nature.

 Swedish private equity funds and real estate funds are primarily formed as limited partnerships and as limited liability companies.
 An essential difference between a retail fund and a non-retail fund is that the latter does not have to be separate from the fund manager and merely consist of the fund assets.
 Consequently, a non-retail fund can be a legal person with the ability to assume rights and obligations.
 Furthermore, a non-retail fund could be internally or externally managed.
 In the former case, the fund is the manager and the entity required to possess all functions necessary to be able to comply with applicable laws and regulations.
-It should be noted, however, that Swedish legislation does not allow for a limited liability company to have variable capital, which impedes the establishment of non-retail funds as limited liability companies and of any nature other than open-ended.
+It should be noted, however, that Swedish legislation does not allow for a limited liability company to have variable capital.